jimmoffitt/developer_advocate.blog/JSON-to-CSV.md

 #"Can you deliver the data in CSV?"#

-As a developer advocate at Gnip I often get asked about converting JSON data to CSV.
+At Gnip we often get asked about converting JSON data to CSV.
 The user-story behind this question comes primarily from one-time consumers of historical social media data.
 A common scenario is a researcher (likely from a non-computer field) who needs to import hundreds of thousands (if not millions) of tweets into some established data-store.
 Many of these data warehouses can readily import statically structured data such as CSV.

-CSV is probably the most prevalent format for transfering data from one system to another.
+Since CSV is probably the most prevalent format for transfering data from one system to another it is not too surprising how often this question comes up.

-It is very common to store social activites in a single database table.
-CSV map easily to tables.

-Many users want to play with the data in Excel.
-Hydrology [tweeting-in-the-rain example], Social Science, Policital Science, Marketing, Sales
+A common example are customers writing collected social activities to a single database table.
+CSV data maps easily to database tables, which can be thought of as static two-dimensional data structures.
+In addition, many users want to work with their data in Excel.

+It turns out this short question has a long answer.
+The main wrinkles are that JSON can readily store variable arrays of data, such as hashtags, and stores data at multiple 'levels.'

 ##Some Background##